-As most people ask when starting astrophotography as a hobby, we wonder what kind of camera we can use that will be the cheapest and easiest to use.
-Later on, when we become more knowledgeable and experienced we may upgrade to something more expensive.
-In this article, I’ll give you the benefit of my first couple of years of experience in using different cameras and the results I’ve had so far.
+As most people ask when starting astrophotography as a hobby, we wonder what the cheapest camera for astrophotography is that a beginner could use easily and get good results from.
+Later on, when we become more knowledgeable and experienced, we may upgrade to something more expensive.
+In this article, I’ll give you the benefit of my first couple of years of experience using different cameras and the results I’ve had so far.

-In order to point you in the right direction, so that you can make a choice that will help you to begin in the best and easiest way possible, I’ll try to explain what I have learned in the last few years since I started, and what exactly you need to think about before jumping in.
+In order to point you in the right direction so that you can make a choice that will help you begin in the best and easiest way possible, I’ll try to explain what I have learned in the last few years since I started and what exactly you need to think about before jumping in.
 Here is a helpful guide on what you need for astrophotography to get the best images.

 Do You Need an Expensive Camera for Astrophotography?

 The answer is no. There are some really good astrophotographers using cheaper equipment, but, on the other hand, there are some average or poor astrophotographers using expensive equipment.
 It is not necessary to spend thousands of dollars, especially at the beginning.
-Two manufacturers stand out, should you choose to buy a Canon or Nikon DSLR camera?
+Two manufacturers stand out: should you choose to buy a Canon or Nikon DSLR camera?

 Click this link to find out if you need a special camera for astrophotography.